 For most new projects: Playwright MCP

 This is the default answer in 2026.
 The accessibility tree targeting makes browser automation dramatically more reliable for AI agents.
-The tool set is comprehensive (25+ tools), it supports three browser engines, and the ecosystem has rallied behind it — Claude Desktop, VS Code, Cursor, and 15+ other MCP clients all recommend or bundle it.
+The tool set is comprehensive (22+ tools), it supports three browser engines, and the ecosystem has rallied behind it — Claude Desktop, VS Code, Cursor, GitHub Copilot, and 15+ other MCP clients all recommend or bundle it.
+GitHub Copilot’s Coding Agent now auto-configures Playwright MCP with zero setup.

 Read our full Playwright MCP review for the detailed breakdown.